matshepo13/TrustNet-Tech/README.md

 Create a pull request to merge your changes into the main project.

 License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the TrustNetTEch.